iskendria-pub/iskendria/README.md

 * An optional commit message.

 The system will then set remaining properties as follows:
+* The id is generated.
-* The Hash is calculated from the PDF text.
+* The hash is calculated from the PDF text.
+* The manuscript format should be set to PDF.
+* A new manuscript thread is created with the manuscript included as the first item.
-* The Version Number is set to 1.
+* The version number is set to 1.
-* The Status is set to INIT.
+* The status is set to INIT.
 * When the person signing the transaction is also in the list of authors, set didSign=true for that AuthorInfo.

 AX-1550: The Client tool should allow every author of a manuscript to submit a new version, provided that the status is not PUBLISHED or ASSIGNED.
 The following information should be included:
 * The PDF text.
 * A mandatory commit message.
 * The previous version.